abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 “Well, technically it’s not going to heaven, because it wasn’t baptized.”
 It’s easy to think that’s an outrageous belief.
 However, I like the way Brother Gregory explained the monk’s answer.
-“Look at it this way: What trumps everything is that *God is just*.
-You can reduce everything to this one concept.
+“Look at it this way: What trumps everything is that *God is just.* You can reduce everything to this one concept.
 Everything else fits into this understanding.
-If some issue doesn’t fit, then either you’re misunderstanding the issue, or it’s been improperly communicated over time. *God is just*, so God is not going to send somebody to hell who doesn’t deserve it.”
+If some issue doesn’t fit, then either you’re misunderstanding the issue, or it’s been improperly communicated over time. *God is just,* so God is not going to send somebody to hell who doesn’t deserve it.”
 Fair enough.
-Maybe the ways of God are mysterious and beyond our understanding, and the bottom line is *God is just*.
-That trumps everything.
+Maybe the ways of God are mysterious and beyond our understanding, and the bottom line is *God is just.* That trumps everything.

 Sometimes, over the many months and years of our Buddhist practice,